Vector35/binaryninja-api/docs/guide/debugger.md

 A debugger status widget is added to the main window's status bar.
 It indicates the current status of the target.

 For example, when the target stops, it will include the reason for the stop.
-When the target exists, the exit code is reported.
+When the target exits, the exit code is reported.
 When an error occurs during certain operations, an error message will also be displayed here.

-The widget always shows the status of the debugger for the current binary view.
-If you switch to a tab that views a different binary, it will show the status of the debugger for that binary, which might be inactive.
+The widget shows the status of the debugger for the current binary view if a debugging session is active.

 ### Context menu